 Blue Shield has a variety of relationships with other Blue Cross and/or Blue Shield Plans and their Licensed Controlled Affiliates (Licensees).
 Generally, these relationships are called Inter-Plan Arrangements.
 These Inter-Plan Arrangements work based on rules and procedures issued by the Blue Cross Blue Shield Association.
-Whenever you obtain Emergency or Urgent Services outside of California, the claims for these services may be processed through one of these Inter-Plan Arrangements.
+Whenever you obtain health care services outside of California, the claims for these services may be processed through one of these Inter-Plan Arrangements.

-When you receive care outside of California, you will receive it from one of two kinds of providers.
-Most providers are participating providers and contract with the local Blue Cross and/or Blue Shield plan in that other geographic area (Host Blue).
+When you access services outside of California you may obtain care from one of two kinds of providers.
+Most providers are participating providers and contract with the local Blue Cross and/or Blue Shield Licensee in that other geographic area (Host Blue).
 Some providers are non-participating providers because they don't contract with the Host Blue.
+Blue Shield's payment practices in both instances are described in this section.

-The Blue Shield Access+ HMO plan provides limited coverage for healthcare services received outside of California.
+The Blue Shield Access+ HMO plan provides limited coverage for health care services received outside of California.
 Out-of-Area Covered Health Care Services are restricted to Emergency Services, Urgent Services, and Out-of-Area Follow-up Care.
-Any other services will not be covered when processed through an Inter-Plan Arrangement.
+Any other services will not be covered when processed through an Inter-Plan Arrangement unless authorized by Blue Shield.